mehmetc/jQuery.PRIMO/README.md

    </urlrewrite>
 ```

-Then you can query the frontend id
+Then you can get the frontend id

 ```js
     jQuery.PRIMO.session.view.frontEndID;